 Uneasy about confronting what’s happening, a person then may abandon spiritual exercises or else trivialize practices like examinations of conscience, spiritual direction and the Sacrament of Penance that are needed to recognize and root out faults.

 Let’s face it — the practices of the interior life and the life of virtue really are difficult at times.
-In one of his Anglican sermons, Blessed John Henry Newman makes the point that even those who “set about the work of religion in good earnest” sometimes find it wearisome:
+In one of his Anglican sermons, St. John Henry Newman makes the point that even those who “set about the work of religion in good earnest” sometimes find it wearisome:

 “In spite of their knowledge of the truth, and their faith, in spite of the aids and consolations they receive from above, still how often do their corrupt hearts betray them!
 Even their privileges are often burdensome to them, even to pray for the grace which in Christ is pledged to them is an irksome task. … Not only the mass of mankind, but even the confirmed servants of Christ, witness to the opposition which exists between their own nature and the demands of religion” (“Religion a Weariness to the Natural Man,” Parochial and Plain Sermons).